KentaYT/Ai-ChatBot/README.md

 2. Clone the repository to your local machine.
 3. Install the dependencies by running `npm install`.
 4. Create a Discord bot and obtain its token.
+5. Create a MongoDB URL
-5. Create a RsnChat account and obtain your API key.
+6. Create a RsnChat account and obtain your API key.

 ## Configuration